duvholt/bifrost/doc/comparison-with-diyhue.md

 phones, home automation, etc. Also, the reported light states (on/off, color, temperature, etc) are sometimes just wrong.

-Overall, DieHue can do an impressive number of things, but it seems to have some pretty rough edges.
+Overall, DiyHue can do an impressive number of things, but it seems to have some pretty rough edges.

 Just to clarify, I've enjoyed using DiyHue, and I wish them all the best.
 It's